ben-marlin/jframedemo/src/main/README.md

     g.fillRect(50, 50, 100, 100);
 }
 ```
 Experiment with changing the 50, 50 to 0, 0 and 0, 50 and 50, 0 and other values.
 After each change, test the program to see where it draws the rectangle.
-Close the window after running it.
+Close the window after running it each time.

-Once you have an idea of where this will end up, make a rectangle near the upper right corner.
+Once you have an idea of where this will end up, make the rectangle draw near the upper right corner.
 Then experiment with changing the 100, 100 to 50, 50 and 50, 100 and 100, 50 to see what difference each makes.

-When you feel comfortable with that, change it to make a rectangle that is longer than it is tall, but does not run off the side of the window.
+When you feel comfortable with that, change it to make a rectangle that is longer than it is tall, but *does not run off the side of the window*.
 This may require adjusting the first entries as well.
 Make note of the values you used for x, y (the position) and w, h (the width & height).
+Make sure your rectangle is completely on the screen!

 Once you have done that, change `g.fillRect(blah)` to `g.fillRoundRect(50, 50, 100, 100, 25, 25)`.
 Run this to make sure it works, then change 50, 50 and 100, 100 to  values that look good for your new window size.
 Experiment with changing 25, 25 to values as low as 5, 5 and as high as 50, 50 to see what difference it makes.

 ## Signing Your Artwork

 Now insert something like this.
 ```
 // Print text in black
 g.setColor(Color.BLACK);
 g.drawString("your name here", 150, 350);
 ```
 Change "your name here" appropriately.
 Then change the 150, 350 until you place your name into the rounded rectangle.
 Increasing or decreasing the first number moves it left & right.
 Increasing or decreasing the second number moves it up & down.
 If the rectangle is too small, go back and change the size and position as needed.

 Experiment with changing `Color.BLACK` to other colors to see what shows up well on the blue background.
-Alternately, you could change the color of the rectangle.
+You could also change the color of the rectangle.

 ## Smiley Face